leonardr/botfriend/README.md

 # Conclusion

-There are a lot of features of `botfriend` that I've barely touched -- bots that retweet other Twitter accounts, bots that get their posts by scraping a web page for their content, scripts for showing or clearing the backlog, scripts for managing the stored state if it should get
+There are a lot of features of Botfriend that I've barely touched -- bots that retweet other Twitter accounts, bots that get their posts by scraping a web page for their content, scripts for showing or clearing the backlog, scripts for managing the stored state if it should get